kitschpatrol/create-project/readme.md

   --cli-command-name (string): CLI command name (if applicable).
   --github-owner (string): The owner of the future repository.
   --github-repository (string): The name of the future repository / package.
+  --npm-auth-command (string): A shell command that sets the NPM_AUTH_TOKEN env variable with a granular token for publishing to npm.
 ```

 ## Development Notes